1QB-Information-Technologies/ccvm/README.md

 ## Architecture and Workflow Overview
 #### Example Workflow
 The workflow diagram showcases, step-by-step, how the CCVM simulators can be used to solve a problem.
+As users progress through the problem-solving steps, they are presented with two distinct options to conclude their process.
+They can choose to either visually plot the solution or to print the results.

 <p align="center">
     <img src="diagrams/example_workflow.png">